 That’s month one’s stepping stone goals – three actionable items that I can take that move me closer to my three 90-day goals, which will then keep me on track for my overall “north star” goals.

-Month two, I will launch the podcast.
-Get it on iTunes etc., start promoting it.
-I’ll turn the first six chapters of the book from draft version (which I got transcribed last month) into finished chapters, and have this month’s podcast episodes transcribed for the same purpose.
+In month two, I will launch the podcast.
+Get it on iTunes etc., and start promoting it.
+I’ll turn the first six chapters of the book from the draft version (which I got transcribed last month) into finished chapters, and have this month’s podcast episodes transcribed for the same purpose.
 I’ll then get the design and structure of the website relaunch ready to go.

-We’re now two months into my 90 day plan, and every step I take gets me closer to nailing those big three 90-day goals.
+So you see, we’re now two months into my 90-day plan, and every step I take gets me closer to nailing those big three 90-day goals.

 Month three, and it’s time for full-on marketing campaigns for the podcast.
 12 chapters of the book are finished, with another four in draft.

-The book’s going to take longer than 90 days, but this 90-day plan gives me the momentum of being at least halfway there with more than 30,000 words written, ready to send to an editor.
-I’ve also got a full plan to market and relaunch the website, which I can deploy in my next 90 day plan.
+Of course, the book’s going to take longer than 90 days, but this 90-day plan gives me the momentum of being at least halfway there with more than 30,000 words written, ready to send to an editor.
+I’ve also got a full plan to market and relaunch the website, which I can deploy in my next 90-day plan.

 My 90 day plan template

 I know, I know – I said you don’t need a nice pretty templated version of your 90 day business plan – and you really don’t.

 Well, take it from me – I’ve built huge businesses, got into the best shape of my life, learnt loads of new skills, and all whilst having an absolute blast – from some hand-scribbled plans on a scrap of paper.